vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 I truncated this earlier, but it is egregiously long in terminal.
 During tracing the entire loop gets unrolled.
 Not only is this annoying to look at, but it makes optimising the graph take a long time, which makes the first call to the function so long.
-Jax isn't aware we are in a for-loop context, it simply just takes the operations and adds it to the graph.
+JAX isn't aware we are in a for-loop context, it simply just takes the operations and adds it to the graph.

-Luckily, Jax exposes control flow primitives as part of its `jax.lax`
+Luckily, JAX exposes control flow primitives as part of its `jax.lax`
 submodule:
 ```python
 def less_stupid_fn(x):